scottfr/SystemsBook/01 Learning/learning.md

 # Model

+{"title": "Rabbit Population Growth"}

-Figure 14 is a model that reflects the the notion that rabbits create more rabbits.
+The following is a model that reflects the the notion that rabbits create more rabbits.

 {"geometry":{"x":450,"y":130,"width":100,"height":40},"name":"Rabbits","create":"Stock"}